Skip to main content

 For the full set of values options look here.

-Install the ingress controller to the namespace you made before with the values file you created.
+Install the ingress controller in the namespace you made above:

-helm install -n <namespace name> nginx -f nginx-values.yaml ingress-nginx/ingress-nginx
+helm install -n $nginx nginx -f nginx-values.yaml ingress-nginx/ingress-nginx

 Add the cert-manager chart repo to helm and update it.